-PROPOSED AMENDMENT TO DRINKING WATER REGULATIONS PROMULGATED UNDER THE AUTHORITY OF 2 CMC §§ 3101 to 3134 and 1 CMC §§ 2601 TO 2605 by the DEPARTMENT OF PUBLIC HEALTH AND ENVIRONMENTAL SERVICES
+PUBLIC NOTICE ADOPTED AMENDMENT TO DRINKING WATER REGULATIONS PROMULGATED UNDER THE AUTHORITY OF 2 CMC §§ 3101 to 3134 and 1 CMC §§ 2601 to 2605 by the DEPARTMENT OF PUBLIC HEALTH AND ENVIRONMENTAL SERVICES

-The Director of the Department of Public Health and Environmental Services, of the Commonwealth of the Northern Mariana Islands (CNMI), in accordance with 2 CMC §§ 3101 to 3134 and 1 CMC §§ 2601 to 2605, is proposing amendments to the existing CNMI Drinking Water Regulations.
+The Director of the Department of public Health and Environmental Services, of the Commonwealth of the Northern Mariana Islands (CNMI), in accordance with 2 CMC §§ 3101 to 3134 and 1 CMC §§ 2601 to 2605, adopted amendments to the existing CNMI Drinking Water Regulations.
 These changes conform with the requirements imposed on the Commonwealth in the federal Safe Drinking Water Act.
-The proposed changes revise the total coliform regulations for determining bacteriological contamination of drinking water.
-The proposed amendments also establish requirements for mandatory filtration and disinfection of surface waters, and define bottled water companies as regulated public water systems.
+The adopted changes revise the total coliform regulations for determining bacteriological contamination of drinking water.
+The adopted amendments also establish requirements for mandatory filtration and disinfection of surface waters, and define bottled water companies as regulated public water systems.

-The proposed amendments include: major revisions to the section on Microbiological Contaminants; a new section on Filtration and Disinfection; requirements for filtration and disinfection of surface waters and ground water under the influence of surface waters; changes in the sections on Definitions, Variances and Exemptions, and Public Notification; and revisions in the Enforcement.
+The adopted amendments include: major revisions to the section on Microbiological Contaminants; a new section on Filtration and Disinfection; requirements for filtration and disinfection of surface waters and ground water under the influence of surface waters; changes in the sections on Definitions, Variances and Exemptions, and Public Notification; and revisions in the Enforcement.

-Copies of the proposed amendments to the Drinking Water Regulations are available and may be obtained from the Department of Public Health and Environmental Services, Division of Environmental Quality, located at Dr. Torres Hospital, Saipan, MP 96950.
-Anyone interested in commenting on the proposed amendments of the regulations may submit comments in writing to the Chief, Division of Environmental Quality, Post Office Box 1304, Old Dr. Torres Hospital, As Terlaje Area, Saipan, MP 96950, not later than thirty (30) days from the date of publication of this notice in the Commonwealth Register.
+Copies of the adopted Drinking Water Regulations are available and may be obtained from the Department of Public Health Environmental Services, Division of Environmental Quality, located at Dr. Torres Hospital, Saipan, MP 96950.